libp2p/docs/content/guides/getting-started/javascript.md

 After finishing this tutorial, you should have a look into the [js-libp2p getting started](https://github.com/libp2p/js-libp2p/blob/master/doc/GETTING_STARTED.md) document, which goes from a base configuration like this one, to more custom ones.

-You also have a panoply of examples on [js-libp2p repo](https://github.com/libp2p/js-libp2p-examples) that you can leverage to learn how to use `js-libp2p` for several different use cases and runtimes.
+A range of examples are available in the [js-libp2p-examples repo](https://github.com/libp2p/js-libp2p-examples) for you to learn how to use `js-libp2p` for several different use cases and runtimes.

 [definition_multiaddress]: /reference/glossary/#multiaddr
 [definition_multiplexer]: /reference/glossary/#multiplexer